jeveleth/redis-proxy/README.md

     git clone git@github.com:jeveleth/redis-proxy.git
     cd redis-proxy
-    make test # This builds the proxy and runs the tests
+    make test # Build the proxy and run the tests

 #### Running your own proxy
 (This assumes you have cloned the repo and are in the top-level directory of the project.)

- Run ```make docker-proxy```, which will put you in an interactive docker container with access to the proxy server.
-Then run ```./proxy -help```, to see what you can configure.
-To run the proxy, run ```./proxy``` with any optional flags.
+        make docker-proxy # Start interactive session with proxy docker container ./proxy -help     # Returns configurable flags
+        ./proxy           # To run the proxy (flags are optional)

  You can run the service by opening three terminal sessions and doing as follows:
 * (In **Session 1**)

-        make docker-proxy
-        ./proxy -proxy-port 9000 # Once inside the bash prompt
+        make docker-proxy         # Start interactive session with proxy docker container ./proxy -proxy-port 9000  # Run proxy on port 9000

 * (In **Session 2**)

-        make docker-proxy
-        curl localhost:9000/getval/key22 # Once inside the bash prompt
+        make docker-proxy                # Start interactive session with proxy docker container curl localhost:9000/getval/key22 # Get the value (if any) for key22

     You should *not* see any value.

 * (In **Session 3**)

-        make redis-cli # start interactive session with the redis server. set key22 value22. # sets a value in redis server.
+        make redis-cli     # Start interactive session with the redis server. set key22 value22. # Set a value in redis server.

     Go back to **Session 2**.
 Run the curl command twice and see a response first from Redis, then from the local cache.

         curl localhost:9000/getval/key22  # Run this.
         From Redis: key22 => value22.     # Proxy responds with value from redis
         curl localhost:9000/getval/key22  # Run this.
         From cache: key22 => value1.      # Proxy responds with value from cache

 #### Running the tests